Oregon Route 35: History

+Washington State Route 35

-In 1997, Washington proposed a new or improved transportation crossing of the Columbia River to connect Washington State Route 14 with Oregon Route 35 or I-84.
+In 1997, Washington proposed a new or improved transportation crossing of the Columbia River to connect Washington State Route 14 with Oregon Route 35 along with I-84.
 It designated this crossing "State Route 35" and publicly announced a plan to prepare an Environmental Impact Statement about the proposal in early 2001.
 A feasibility study for the SR-35 Columbia River Crossing was completed in September 2004.
 Due to costs, no further progress has been made on the proposal; instead, the Port of Hood River spent $8 million of its Bridge Repair and Replacement Fund on replacing the bridge's steel deck, underlying stringers and guardrails.
+Washington's stub segment SR 35 was legally designated but never signed.

+In contrast, though Oregon didn't change its legal definition for Oregon Route 35, all signage for Southbound OR 35 makes it appear as if it runs up Button Bridge Road from near base of the bridge to where the route officially turns east into downtown Hood River.

 History of washouts

 OR 35 has had a history of washouts dating back to August 1907, with 20 closures due to washouts, five of which have occurred since September 1998.

 The most recent closure took place on November 7, 2006, involving a section of the highway from milepost 57 to milepost 80.
 As in the past, the closure was caused by overflow of the White River and the build-up of debris in the White River Canyon which subsequently flows down and overwhelms the highway.
 This washout, the worst in memory, cut off access to Mount Hood Meadows in both directions, moved the White River course north and east to the bed of Green Apple Creek, and buried—sometimes 20–30 feet deep—two recreational parking lots, miles of cross-country skiing and hiking trails, and several small Forest Service roads.

 Repair work was anticipated to be completed by December 15, 2006.

 The route was reopened December 9, a week ahead of schedule.